Hyperbolic Random Forests: Experiments

-\paragraph{Ablating hyperclasses and balancing.} We perform an ablation study to validate our choices on the \football~dataset.
-From Tab.~\ref{tab:ablation}, we find there is a large benefit in using our \texttt{HoroSplitter} to find splits, as opposed to enumerating all possible horospheres at axis-aligned ideal points.
+We perform an ablation study to validate our choices on the \football~dataset.
+From Tab.~\ref{tab:ablation}, we find a large benefit in using our \texttt{HoroSplitter} to find splits instead of enumerating all possible horospheres at axis-aligned ideal points.
 Furthermore, we show how both our hyperclass and class-balancing additions improve upon the base \texttt{HoroSplitter}, and their combination enables us to reach the best performance.

-\paragraph{Visualizing splits} In Fig.~\ref{fig:vis}, we show how HoroRF, HoroRF without additions, and OblRF find splits on a 5-way classification task.
-HoroRF reaches the highest performance due to its hyperclass-based splitting, unlike HoroRF without additions, and by using splits appropriate for the underlying geometry, unlike OblRF.

-\paragraph{Higher dimensional embeddings} We show how the performance of HoroRF is affected by increasing the dimensionality of the WordNet embeddings in Fig.~\ref{fig:dim}.
-For most cases, increasing the dimensionality leads to a trivial problem with a near-perfect AUPR.
-An exception is~\tree, where the AUPR on both the 5-dimensional and 10-dimensional embeddings is lower than on the 2-dimensional one.
-We find that RF and OblRF also suffer in this setting, highlighting limitations in the embeddings themselves.